k5iogura/mAPe/README.md

 see input/ and output/ directories.

+### How to easily estimate results of inference with VOC/COCO Categories

+estimates result of inference with voc dataset groundtruth
+` $ ./map.sh -i 2007_test.txt -r result-dsvoc-coco/`
+E.g.
+    result-dsvoc-coco means directory including result file with VOC.
+    2007_test.txt means image paths list for VOC 2007 test.

+estimates result of inference with coco dataset groundtruth
+` $ ./map.sh -i 5k.txt -r result-dscoco-coco/ -C`
+    result-dscoco-coco means directory including result file with COCO.
+    5k.txt means image paths list for COCO 5K test.

+## Details of some scripts
+If you want to know how to append new dataset without VOC, COCO in this repo. then read below.

 ### About Rough Plan : How to estimate mAP of darknet models trained with Any Dataset
 Rough plan of mAP estimation is,
 * i.   prepare some list files for COCO or VOC below,